-Years: 2010-2015 % of Clients: 36% # Clients: 6,460 Average age: 11.4 # training hours: 120
+Years: % of Clients: # Clients: Average age: # training hours:

 ReadRx is an intensive soundto-code reading and spelling intervention for clients ages 6 to adult.
-ReadRx includes all 35 ThinkRx training procedures and adds an additional 60 hours of training in auditory processing along with basic and complex code reading training to increase reading and spelling fluency.
+ReadRx includes all 35 ThinkRx training procedures and adds an additional 60 hours of training in auditory processing along with basic and complex code to increase reading and spelling fluency.

-Years: 2010-2015

-% of Clients: 8%
+2010-2015 Years: % of Clients: 8% # Clients: 1,368 Average age: 13.2 120 # training hours:

-Clients: 1,368

-Average age: 13.2

-training hours: 120

-MathRx is an intensive math intervention for clients from 4th grade to adult.
+MathRx is an intensive math intervention for clients ages 6 to adult.
 MathRx includes all 35 ThinkRx training procedures and adds an additional 60 hours of training in math concepts, problem solving, reasoning, and calculations designed to increase mathematical fluency.